 Green Space: Wayne County spins green out of platinum seminar

-In the world of sustainable construction the best possible LEED rating is platinum, so it seems appropriate that Wayne County is calling its day-long sustainability seminar "The Platinum Standard."
+The best possible LEED rating is platinum, so it seems appropriate that Wayne County is calling its day-long sustainability seminar “The Platinum Standard.”

-Featuring keynote speakers Tom Osoba, Portland, Oregon's coordinator of sustainable economic development and Paul Murray, Herman Miller's director of environmental safety and sustainability, the event includes insights into sustainability, ways to go green and "Our state of sustainability," which will discuss green perspectives from local government, business and industry.
+The keynote speakers are Tom Osoba, Portland’s coordinator of sustainable economic development and Paul Murray, Herman Miller’s director of environmental safety and sustainability.

 What’s compelling about this event is the feeling that this area is truly at a tipping point when it comes to environmental issues.
 I’m sensing a perfect storm of conditions: The announcement that the Chevy Volt would be manufactured here.
 The BP firestorm.
 The RiverWalk, greenways and transit all play a part in the conversation.